-Global brain injuries are one of the most severe types of brain injury possible.
-While the road to recovery might be long, it is still possible with the right rehabilitation program.
+Global anoxic brain injury is one of the most severe types of traumatic brain injury.
+While the road to recovery may be challenging, it is still possible with the right rehabilitation program.

-This article will cover the causes, symptoms, and treatments for global brain injury.
-It will also explain which factors can impact a patient’s chances of recovery.
+This article will cover the causes, symptoms, and treatments for global anoxic brain injury.
+It will also explain which factors can impact a survivor’s chances of recovery.

 You can use the following links to jump ahead to relevant sections:

-Global brain injury, also known as global ischemia or cerebral anoxia, occurs when the whole brain is deprived of oxygen, causing severe damage.
+Global anoxic brain injury, also known as global ischemia or cerebral anoxia, occurs when the entire brain is deprived of oxygen, causing significant damage.

-There are several different ways a person can experience loss of oxygen.
+There are several different ways a person can experience a lack of oxygen.
 We will discuss some of the most common in the section below.

-Any traumatic injury that results in oxygen loss can cause a global brain injury.
-The most common cause of global ischemia is cardiac arrest, but other causes can include:
+Any traumatic injury that results in oxygen loss can cause a global anoxic brain injury.
+The most common cause of global ischemia is cardiac arrest, the abrupt loss of heart function.
+Other causes include:

 - Choking